learn-co-students/bringing-it-all-together-nyc-web-091619/README.md

 - **`::new_from_db`**

 This is an interesting method.
 Ultimately, the database is going to return an array representing a dog's data.
+However, that dog is already in the database.
+The method will be passed an argument of an array that represents a row of data (a dog that already exists) from the database, with columns: id, name and breed.

-We need a way to cast that data into the appropriate attributes of a dog.
+We need a way to cast that data into the appropriate attributes of a dog, in a new object instance of the Dog class.
 This method encapsulates that functionality.
-You can even think of it as  `new_from_array`.
-Methods like this, that return instances of the class, are known as constructors, just like `.new`, except that they extend the functionality of `.new` without overwriting `initialize`.
+You can even think of it as new_from_array.
+Methods like this, that return instances of the class, are known as constructors, just like .new, except that they extend the functionality of .new without overwriting initialize.

 - **`::find_by_name`**